 Too many runners fall into the trap of deciding their pace before they set off.
 If you’ve had a hard week at work and you’ve not had enough sleep, then you might not be able to complete a fast run.
 Know that your running schedule isn’t set in stone – if today needs to be a slow, steady run, you can move your fast run to next week.

 Run in the right gear

 Make sure you are in the correct shoes for the terrain and type of run you're doing.
 However, don't fall for gimmicks.
-Much of the latest research suggests things such as compression gear have no real benefits. *Read this piece by Dr David de Klerk and let us know what you think.
+Much of the latest research from 2020 suggests things such as compression gear have no real benefits during running. *Read this piece by Dr David de Klerk and let us know what you think.